ItsTato/LuaTkinter/README.md

 -- No code can be ran after this is called, assign anything you need before this.
 ```

 This example program creates a new Window with the title "*Example Program*".
-You can take this as a template and expand further on it using our documentation.
+You can take this as a template and expand further on it using the LuaTkinter documentation. **CURRENTLY NOT AVAILABLE**